MMScan: A Multi-Modal 3D Scene Dataset with Hierarchical Grounded Language Annotations: Implementation Details

 \textbf{Grounded Scene Captions for Grounding Training.} This experiment is mainly based on the EmbodiedScan 3D visual grounding benchmark.
 We use its officially released baseline without modification, which takes multi-view images as input and grounds target objects given language prompts.
 Pre-training and co-training experiments both take 12 epochs.
 The improvement also validates that using more complex multi-modal data for training can also boost the performance of the specific capabilities for inter-object spatial understanding, which is the focus of the original EmbodiedScan's visual grounding data samples.

-\textbf{Captions for Instruction Tuning.} This experiment is built upon our improved version of PointLLM~\cite{pointllm}.
-Due to detailed question-answering and the requirement of understanding the entire scene, we replace the original point cloud encoder with a multi-view image encoder.
-The multi-view image encoder takes the image features from the pretrained LLaVA and aggregates these patch-wise features by projecting them to 3D space via depth maps.
-We follow the same downsampling strategy in the 3D space to compress these features.
+\textbf{Captions for Instruction Tuning.} This experiment is built upon LLaVA-3D, the improved version of PointLLM.
 Based on this network, we use MMScan for instruction tuning, and it shows significant improvement and achieves state-of-the-art performance on conventional benchmarks, showing the efficacy of training 3D-LLMs with MMScan on previous benchmarks.